This post contains affiliate links. See my disclosure policy here.

 Method

-Add tequila, coconut water, orange curaçao, coconut liqueur, cream of coconut, lime juice, simple syrup, and cubed ice to a shaker.
+Add tequila, coconut water, orange curaçao, coconut liqueur, cream of coconut, lime juice, and simple syrup to a shaker.

 Shake for 10-20 seconds.